-Community Boards themselves cannot order any city agency or official to perform any task, but they have a certain amount of clout with elected officals and city agencies, paricularly over issues of "land use."
+Community Boards themselves cannot order any city agency or official to perform any task, but they have a certain amount of clout with elected officials and city agencies, particularly over issues of "land use."
 Community Boards also provide helpful cover to local elected officials when they take positions at odds with the majority of people in the community.

 The City of New York says, "members are selected by the Borough Presidents from among active, involved people of each community."
-But in reality most members are simply appointed by their local city council representantive.
+But in reality most members are simply appointed by their local city council representative.
 Of course there is no relation between donating money to a council member and serving on a community board.
-The fact that seventy-five percent of Queens Community Board 1 members have donated money to a Vallone campaign won't help as much with a Vallone elected in the area.

 There is no residency requirement to serve on a community board.
 Since these figures aren't made public, nobody knows (or at least nobody is telling).
 But maybe 20 percent of the members of Queens Community Board 1 do not even live in the community.
 Since members may not vote on anything "that could result in a personal and direct economic gain to the community board member or to anyone associated with the community board member," these non-resident members deserve special commendation for their altruistic dedication to service!